umbrz/umbrz.github.io/_pages/about.md

 Hiya!

-I'm an ML researcher with interests in themes like Causality, Representation Learning, Algorithmic Auditing and AI Policy to name a few.
-My goal is to help build more equitable and reliable systems.
-I am also interested in the interaction of society with technology and to create sustainable and equitable policies that benefit the greater good.
+I’m an ML researcher with interests spanning Causality, Representation Learning, Algorithmic Auditing, and AI Policy.
+My goal is to help build equitable and reliable systems.
+I’m particularly passionate about exploring the interaction between society and technology and aim to create sustainable, inclusive policies that benefit the greater good.

-I am currently working on problems that tackle fairness through robust representattion learning.
-You can find my thoughts and other musings on my [substack](https://substack.com/profile/176371536-ambreesh-parthasarathy?r=2x095c&utm_campaign=profile&utm_medium=profile-page)
+Currently, I’m focused on tackling fairness challenges through robust representation learning.
+You can find my thoughts and other musings on my [Substack](https://substack.com/profile/176371536-ambreesh-parthasarathy?r=2x095c&utm_campaign=profile&utm_medium=profile-page).